danascheider/oauth-2-rails-react/ch-4-ex-1/README.md

 ### Suggested Extension

 There is no suggested extension for this exercise.
+However, I have made a small change to the authorization flow: when a user visits the `/resource` page of the client front end and the token is expired or absent, they are redirected to the auth server, which sets the redirect URI to the `/resource` page.
+That way, users are redirected to where they originally wanted to go.

 ## Notes